survivingwithandroid/WeatherLib/README.md

 * *You can easily extend the lib and implement your weather provider*

 At the moment the library supports [Yahoo!
-Weather] and [Openweathermap]  as weather provider.
+Weather], [Openweathermap]  and Weather Underground API as weather provider.

 ## Version
 1.1